EVORA: Deep Evidential Traversability Learning for Risk-Aware Off-Road Autonomy: Evaluation of Traversability Learning Pipeline

 \subsection{Prediction Accuracy and OOD Detection Performance}

-The comparison among variations of the proposed loss~\eqref{eq:uce_uemd2_h} is presented in Fig.~\ref{fig:loss_function_benchmark}, where the prediction accuracy is measured by $\emdsq$ and KL divergence, and the accuracy of OOD detection using the density for latent features is measured by area under the receiver operating characteristic curve (AUC-ROC) and area under the precision-recall curve (AUC-PR).
+Variations of the proposed loss function~\eqref{eq:uce_uemd2_h} are compared in terms of prediction accuracy and OOD detection performance.
+The prediction accuracy is measured by $\emdsq$ and KL divergence by comparing the predicted and the ground truth traction distributions.
+The accuracy of OOD detection using the densities of latent features is measured by area under the receiver operating characteristic curve (AUC-ROC) and area under the precision-recall curve (AUC-PR) with respect to the ground truth OOD masks.

 Note that AUC-ROC and AUC-PR are standard metrics for binary classification that are invariant to scale and offset.
 Intuitively, a score of 0.5 means the classifier is as good as random guesses, and a score of 1 indicates a perfect classifier.
 To show the best performance achievable by the state-of-the-art with unlimited traction samples during training, we include models trained with UCE using the \textit{ground truth traction distributions} in the training environments.

+The benchmark results are in Fig.~\ref{fig:loss_function_benchmark}, where we report the average values and the standard deviations over all map cells, test environments and random seeds.

 The main takeaway from the benchmark is that the models trained with the proposed weighted sum of $\uemdsq$ and UCE achieves the best prediction accuracy in \textit{both} $\emdsq$ and KL divergence.
-Furthermore, the weighted-sum objective regularizes the traction predictor's latent space better, leading to more stable improvements in test performance in both prediction accuracy and OOD detection as training samples become more abundant.
-In contrast, the other loss designs are more prone to overfitting, which worsens prediction accuracy when given less noisy empirical traction distributions estimated based on more empirical samples.
+Furthermore, the weighted-sum objective leads to more stable improvements in test performance for both prediction accuracy and OOD detection as training samples become more abundant.

+Interestingly, too many training samples lead to degrading prediction accuracy achieved by the other loss designs at test time.
+Because we do not observe worsening accuracy on validation dataset, the degrading test performance can be attributed to the distribution shift between the training and test environments as shown in Table.~\ref{tab:terrain_properties_loss_function_benchmark}.
 Notably, compared to $\emdsq$-based losses, UCE does not capture the cross-bin relationship of the traction distribution, which leads to worse regularized latent space that causes unstable OOD detection performance (even for UCE trained with ground truth traction distributions in the training environments).
-While $\uemdsq$ results in higher KL error than UCE in general, Fig.~\ref{fig:emd2_nav_performance} shows that training with $\emdsq$-based losses leads to better navigation performance when data is scarce, which is attractive for real-world applications where data collection is expensive.